Highlights Of The Program

 • Repurposing existing molecules through delivery innovation while managing patent strategy

-• Reviewing freedom-to-operate risks across oral, long-acting and targeted platforms
+• Reviewing freedom-to-operate risks across oral, long-acting, and targeted platforms

 09:25 - 09:30